 The Task Force on Climate-related Financial Disclosures (TCFD) was established in 2015 by the Financial Stability Board (FSB), which represents the central banks and financial regulation authorities of major nations.
 The TCFD makes recommendations to private sector companies regarding the disclosure of information on the impact of climate change on business.
 In May 2019, the Daito Group declared its support for the TCFD recommendations.
 Going forward, as well as striving to ascertain the risks and opportunities that climate change presents for our business, we will continue to disclose information in a transparent way through our Environmental Reports, Integrated Reports and other publications.
-(See pp. 16 and 17 for details on the content of disclosures)
+(See "Major Risks, Opportunities and Our Responses" for details)